klust/EPICURE-meetings/docs/20241202-Brussels/transcript.md

 Fin de Sciècle, not too far from the stock exchange.
 It is a relatively low-priced restaurant.
 Don't expect a fancy interior, but it is very authentic.
-It is also a good place to have some very Belgian dishes, including the "stoemp saucisses" which is popular in Brussels.
+It is also a good place to have some very Belgian dishes, including the "stoemp saucisses" which is very popular in Brussels.
 This is a dish of mashed potatos mixed with vegetables with saussages.
-It looks like the place is currently recommended in many tourist guides as it has become extrememely busy.
+It looks like the place is currently recommended in many tourist guides as it has become extremely busy.
 There is often a long waiting line to get a seat and the place does not take reservations.
 The nearby restaurant "9 et voisins" can be a nice alternative with similar food.